 Welcome to our countdown of the top 25 supply chain performers as assessed by our analysts.
-Gartner supports businesses in optimizing their supply chains, and our list aims to share the teachable achievements to support our community.
+Gartner supports businesses in optimizing their supply chain management, and our list aims to share teachable achievements to support our community.

 In the last article, we explored the effective supply chain management of HP Inc. and Dell Technologies, two leading technology companies.
 In this article, we discover how numbers 13 and 12 on our list, Inditex and Nike, run their supply chain to develop their incredible business success.

 Inditex has earned the title of being the one to beat in supply chain digitization, delivering a benchmark of efficiency and transparency through fashion retail supply.
 Inditex is the company behind Zara and Massimo Dutti, some of the most successful fashion retailers worldwide, partially due to their ability to forecast demand and match its supply.

 Our advanced modern world adapts its needs fast, and it’s no different for fashion trends, where retailers must predict the future expectations of customers and get these new garments to stores as soon and as cheaply as possible.
 A natural indicator of the Inditex supply chain success has been their financial performance which has grown by over ten percent annually between 2007 and 2016.
 Digitization was critical to Inditex meeting future consumer demand and establishing relevance in their brands – so let’s look at what led them to success.

 Inditex utilized radio frequency identification (RFID) in their quest to digitize its supply chain in 2014, which allowed them to identify individual garments through radio waves.
 Through a more practical lens, they installed RFID equipment in the safety alarm of clothes, enabling them to track when garments leave Inditex stores.
 So, instead of relying on delayed sales processes and inaccurate metrics, they could see which items needed to be restocked in real-time and order more in one swift action to their stockroom.